 Tell Me About These Stained Glass Window Cookies

-- Texture: Underneath all this glitz and glamour, we have a buttery sugar cookie.
+- Texture: Underneath all this glitz and glamour, we have a classic buttery sugar cookie, one of the most loved recipes on my site, in fact.
+It’s a foundation recipe that I’ve used time and time again to create new recipes, just l’ve done with chocolate chip cookies, peanut butter cookies, and even these vanilla cupcakes.
 If you avoid over-baking, they’re relatively soft with slightly crisp edges.
 The sparkling sugar on top adds a pleasant crunch.
 After the melted candy center cools, it becomes hard candy again.
 I found it easiest to eat the sugar cookie edges and save the hard candy center for last.
 The candy center is a thin layer, so it’s much easier to bite into/suck on than a full-size Jolly Rancher or other candy.

 - Flavor: The sugar cookies have a sweet vanilla flavor.
 I was going to prepare them with vanilla sugar, but felt the fragrant vanilla bean would get lost under the fruity candy.